Farmer leader Jagjit Singh Dallewal holds talks with SC committee, refuses medical aid

 The 70-year-old noted that Union Agriculture Minister Shivraj Singh Chouhan had earlier said the Centre would comply with the orders issued by the Supreme Court on the matter.
 “If the Supreme Court is not ready to give this direction to the Centre, then we do not have hope from anywhere,” Dallewal added.

-He said that he would break his fast if the Centre accepted the demands of the protesting farmers.
+He said that he would break his fast if the Union government accepted the demands of the protesting farmers.

 Besides a legal guarantee for minimum support prices, the farmers have also been demanding the implementation of the MS Swaminathan Commission’s wider recommendations for farming in India, pensions for farmers and farm labourers, a farm debt waiver, the reinstatement of the Land Acquisition Act, 2013 and justice for victims of the 2021 Lakhimpur Kheri violence.

 The farmers have alleged that the Centre has not taken steps to address their demands, claiming that no talks were held since February.
-Since then, they have been camping at the Shambhu and Khanauri border, under the banner of Samyukta Kisan Morcha (non-political) and Kisan Mazdoor Morcha.
+Since then, they have been camping at the Shambhu and Khanauri border, under the banner of Samyukta Kisan Morcha (Non-Political) and Kisan Mazdoor Morcha.

-Monday’s discussion with Dallewal came hours after the Punjab government told the Supreme Court that the protestors had agreed to meet with it, The Indian Express reported.
+The discussion with Dallewal on Monday came hours after the Punjab government told the Supreme Court that the protestors had agreed to meet with it, The Indian Express reported.

-“Somehow, we have been able to persuade the protesting people to meet Justice (retd) Nawab Singh at 3 pm today,” Senior Advocate Kapil Sibal, representing the Punjab government, told a bench of Justices Surya Kant and NK Singh.
+“Somehow, we have been able to persuade the protesting people to meet Justice (Retd) Nawab Singh at 3 pm today,” Senior Advocate Kapil Sibal, representing the Punjab government, told a bench of Justices Surya Kant and NK Singh.
 “We are hopeful that there would be a breakthrough.”

 Subsequently, the bench adjourned the hearing on a petition regarding compliance with its directions to the state government to shift Dallewal to a hospital and fixed the next date of hearing on January 10.

-Earlier, the Supreme Court had given the Punjab government till December 31 to convince Dallewal to move to a hospital.
+On December 28, the Supreme Court had given the Punjab government till December 31 to convince Dallewal to move to a hospital.
 The bench also rebuked the state for not adhering to its earlier directives mandating medical care for the farmer leader.

+On December 31, the court deferred the hearing after Punjab sought three additional days to comply with the court directive.

 On January 2, it remarked that the Punjab government appeared to be opposed to any reconciliation with Dallewal.